DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Roadmap.md

 The planned features are grouped by module.
 Core is included for all modules.

+#### Core
+- Connection log, including parameter what level to log.
+Will provide companies the ability to set alerts.

 #### Customer
-- Option to send ASN and Sales invoice only for EDI orders
+- Option to send ASN and Sales invoice only for EDI orders.
+- Sales origin for EDI orders.

 ## Future releases